credibledevcom/AutopilotTS/TaskSequenceFiles/readme.md

 $clientid = ""
 $clientSecret = ""

-Read more about this process at https://credibledev.com/intune-hardware-hash-import-during-task-sequence
+Read more about this process: https://credibledev.com/intune-hardware-hash-import-during-task-sequence YouTube Tutorial on the Process: https://youtu.be/-F1IF9kybbU

 Script1 - Copies files needed to target machine Script2 - Uses Get-WindowsAutoPilotInfo script to collect and upload hardware hash.
 Also contains Teams setup which is optional